Red Terror (Ethiopia): Aftermath

 The victims' lives are immortalized in the "Red Terror" Martyrs' Memorial Museum in Addis Ababa.

 Mengistu was found guilty of genocide in absentia and was sentenced to life in prison in January 2007.
 After his conviction, Zimbabwe, where he received sanctuary due to friendship with Robert Mugabe, said it would not extradite him.
 On 26 May 2008, the Ethiopian Supreme Court sentenced Mengistu in absentia to death.
 Eighteen associates of Mengistu, 16 of whom are in Ethiopian prisons, also are under a death sentence.
 Two senior regime officials lived in the Italian embassy in Addis Ababa from 2008 until their death sentences were commuted and they were granted parole in 2020.
 Another individual who was found guilty in absentia in May 2002, Kelbessa Negewo, was returned from his exile in the United States several years later to serve a life sentence.

+In November 2022, two weeks after the final ceasefire of the Tigray war, documentarian Ruth Hunduma interviewed her mother, Tsehay Ayele, a survivor of the Red Terror.
+The resulting film was then released in 2023 under the title of The Medallion, named after the ornament Ayele received as a parting gift from her Egyptian employer, whom she worked for while taking refuge during the Red Terror and who instructed her to sell it in case of an emergency.
+The Medallion was later released online by The New Yorker.